 Release date: 03 June 2021

 Daedalus 4.1.0 enables configuration settings for decimal places in native tokens with recommended values fetched from the Cardano token registry.
-This version also includes overall improvements and resolves some known issues.
+This version also enables Fund4 voting registration, starting at 16:00 UTC on June 3rd, and includes overall improvements and resolves some known issues.

 After upgrading, you will need to wait at least 30 minutes for Daedalus to start.
 This is due to changes in the block storage mechanism which requires a full verification of the locally-stored copy of the Cardano blockchain.